Junior Paper Deadlines

 We are not sticklers for details of style - we don't prescribe margin widths, type faces, bibliography layouts, etc. - but clarity, readability, and internal consistency are all important.

 The JP is an excellent opportunity to learn to use LaTeX, THE typesetting language for hard-science papers!
 Use M$oft Word at your own risk, it makes a mess out of mathematics.

 A draft JP must be submitted by the deadline listed above.
-One copy should be deposited at the Physics department office and a second copy given directly to the adviser.
+One copy should be emailed to the Junior committee chair and a second copy directly to the adviser.
 The adviser will read the paper and return it within a few days.
 The draft will not be graded.
 However, failure to submit a substantially complete draft will result in a lower JP grade at the end of the semester.
 Hint: have your friends read through your draft.

 As the semester ends, each student must find a faculty member to agree to be the ``second reader'' of the JP.
-The second reader must be a physics department faculty member, i.e., a professor with an office in Jadwin Hall (no exceptions).
+The second reader must be a physics department faculty member (no exceptions).
 An excellent time to arrange a second reader would be just after the draft is due, in the last two weeks of classes.
 The adviser and second reader are the primary sources of the grade (see Grading, below).

 You are required to turn in ONE paper copy of your JP and an electronic copy (pdf) to the Undergraduate Office, email to Karen Kelly.